logo

 Rabbits and Small Furries Congress is a one day virtual event that explores the care of rabbits and small furries in veterinary practice.

-This congress offers 7 hours of evidenced CPD and we are welcoming a range of expert industry speakers to deliver lectures on topics including:
+This congress offers 7 hours of evidenced CPD and we are welcoming a range of expert industry speakers to deliver lectures.

 Who should attend?